red-explosion/php-package-template/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/red-explosion/package_slug.svg?style=flat-square)](https://packagist.org/packages/red-explosion/package_slug)
 <!--delete-->
 ---
-This repo can be used to scaffold a Red Explosion package.
+This repo can be used to create a Red Explosion PHP package.
 Follow these steps to get started:

 1. Press the "Use this template" button at the top of this repo to create a new repo with the contents of this skeleton.
 ---